tango-crypto/cardano-wallet-js/README.md

 let address = await wallet.getAddressAt(45);
 ```
 ### Wallet balances
+When you create a wallet the initial balance is 0.
+If you are in the mainnet you can transfer Ada to this address.
+If you are on the testnet you can request test tokens from the [Faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet/), just input one of the addresses of your wallet and request funds.
 ```js
 // get available balance.
 The balance you can expend let availableBalance = wallet.getAvailableBalance();